 The Second Law: Magic is a heavy burden; only those with the strongest constitutions shall lead the rites.
 Those born without lineage are leaky vessels.
 Their magic is prone to corruption or dangerous instability.

 The Fourth Law: In times of persecution, a sorcerer’s first loyalty is to their own kind.
-Simply, a no-fraternization policy.
+A no-fraternization policy.
 Associating with those outside Ink lineages is a precursor to betrayal.

 Will looked at the rules she’d meticulously outlined, then back at her.
 The usual fire of his defiance was there, but it was tempered by something worse: a sudden, fathomless pity.

-“History doesn’t change, Holloway.
+“History doesn’t change, Clark.
 It just repeats, usually with more blood the second time around,” she countered.
-She tried to maintain her icy indifference, but her right-hand fingers were already pinched around her left pinkie, spinning her signet ring in slow, anxious circles.
+She tried to maintain her icy indifference, but her right-hand fingers were spinning her signet ring in slow, anxious circles.

 Gwen stared at him, her heart thumping a hard, traitorous rhythm.
 She wanted to bite back, to remind this months-old sorcerer that he was lecturing someone whose lineage was written in the very stone of this school.
 But the hunter in her—the part of her that craved a challenge more than she craved safety—was listening.